Federal Student Loans

 To qualify for a Federal Direct Stafford Loan, students must meet all of the general eligibility requirements listed above on this page.

-Students are currently charged a 1 percent loan origination fee that is assessed on the face value of each loan borrowed.
+Students are currently charged an origination fee that is assessed on the face value of each loan borrowed.
 This fee is deducted prior to disbursement of funds.
 Repayment of the principal on these loans begins six months after graduation or after the student ceases to be enrolled for at least 6 credits per semester.
 The minimum monthly installment is generally $50 including interest.
-The interest rate for new Subsidized and Unsubsidized Direct Stafford loans first disbursed on or after July 1, 2006, is a fixed rate.
-The maximum rate for loans first disbursed on or after July 1, 2006 is 6.80%, however the interest rate may be lower based on the date the loan was first disbursed.
-The standard repayment period is 10 years, but students may extend repayment under the Consolidation Loan Program or by selecting the Graduated, Extended, Income-Based, Pay as you Earn, or Income-Contingent repayment plan .
+The interest rate for new Subsidized and Unsubsidized Direct Stafford loans first disbursed on or after July 1, 2016, is a fixed rate.
+The standard repayment period is 10 years, but students may extend repayment under the Consolidation Loan Program or by selecting the Graduated, Extended, Income-Based, Pay as you Earn, or Income-Contingent repayment plan.
 The aggregate borrowing limit for undergraduate study is $31,000 for Dependent students and $57,500 for Independent students.
 Of those aggregate amounts, up to $23,000 may be borrowed in the form of a Subsidized Stafford Loan.

 Repayment of the whole or part of the loan may be made in advance at any time without an interest penalty.
 Borrowers may defer repayment for up to three years while the student serves in the Armed Forces, Peace Corps, or as a full-time volunteer in VISTA.